International Lithium (CVE:ILC) Stock Price Down 25% – Here’s Why

-Shares of International Lithium Corp.
-(CVE:ILC – Get Free Report) were down 25% during trading on Monday .
-The company traded as low as C$0.01 and last traded at C$0.02.
-Approximately 745,340 shares traded hands during mid-day trading, an increase of 605% from the average daily volume of 105,764 shares.
+International Lithium Corp.
+(CVE:ILC – Get Free Report)’s share price traded down 25% during trading on Monday .
+The stock traded as low as C$0.01 and last traded at C$0.02.
+1,036,340 shares were traded during trading, an increase of 821% from the average session volume of 112,532 shares.
 The stock had previously closed at C$0.02.

 International Lithium Corp. engages in the investment, exploration, and development of mineral properties in Canada, Zimbabwe, and Ireland.
 It primarily explores for lithium, rubidium, caesium, and rare metal deposits.
 The company primarily focuses on the Raleigh Lake Lithium and Rubidium Project located in Canada and identifying additional properties in Canada and Zimbabwe.